taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 npm install --save react-redux
 ~~~~~~~~

-You can use the `Provider` component, which makes the Redux store available to all components below, in your root component.
+You can use the `Provider` component, which makes the Redux store available to all components below, in your React root entry point.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~